BIO HAZARDS CLASSIFICATION SYSTEM: CLASS 6

 Bacteria are microscopic single-celled organisms.
 They are found in the air, water and soil and in living or dead animals and plants.
 Viruses are micro-organisms that can reproduce only by coming into contact with living cells.
 They are found only in living animal and plant matter.

 Fungi are simple plants that feed on the living or dead tissues of animals or plants.
-Mould, yeast and mushrooms are fungi.
+Mold, yeast and mushrooms are fungi.
 Yeasts are used in the manufacture of bread, beer and wine.

 Parasites live in the bodies of plants and animals, including, in some cases, the human digestive system.
 They reproduce by laying eggs.